-The Holy Spirit wants us to hear the words well done good and faithful servant when we stand before the Father one day.
+He perhaps more than us wants us to hear the words well done good and faithful servant when we stand before the Father one day.
 He works incessantly to keep us out of trouble and close to Jesus and the Father.

 We should be careful not to grieve Him through neglect of conscience, bearing unforgiveness towards others, or by the wrong use of our words or our anger.
 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
 Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
 And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you (Ephesians 4:30-32).

 The Holy Spirit is chosen by Jesus and the Father to be our constant companion throughout life.
-Listening to Him will keep us out of trouble and will enable us to fulfill the will of the Father every day.
+Listening to Him will keep us out of trouble and will cause us to fulfill the will of the Father every day.
 He is very sensitive to the Word.
 One of His major responsibilities is to open the Word to us, making it real and applicable to daily life.
 He feels neglected when we don’t spend time with the Father in the Word.

 I’ve found that one of the best ways to pray for fellow believers that goes astray is to pray for this jealous yearning of the Holy Spirit to rise us within them.
-I pray that everywhere they are and everywhere they go the Holy Spirit will woo them and make them uncomfortable with wrong living.
+I pray that everywhere they are and everywhere they go the Holy Spirit will woo them and make then uncomfortable with wrong living.
 I’ve seen some wonderful answers to prayer by this method.